Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Mastectomy is surgery to remove the breast.
 The most common mastectomies are called simple (or total) and modified radical.
 During these procedures, the chest muscle under the breast is not removed.
 As a result, arm strength remains.
 Keeping the chest muscle also makes reconstruction easier.

 During a simple mastectomy, the breast tissue (lobules, ducts, and fatty tissue) and the nipple are removed.
 This surgery most often needs a hospital stay.
 Based on the results of surgery and follow-up tests, more treatment may be needed.

 This type of mastectomy is usually done to treat invasive cancer that has spread to the lymph nodes.
 During the mastectomy the breast tissue and a strip of skin with the nipple is removed.
 Some of the axillary lymph nodes are also removed.
 (These are lymph nodes in the arm pit.)
 The removed nodes are tested for cancer.
 Sometimes a surgical drain is used to keep fluid from building up.
 This drain usually stays in for 1 to 2 weeks after surgery.
-Modified radical mastectomy almost always requires a hospital stay.
+Modified radical mastectomy almost always needs a hospital stay.
 Based on the results of the surgery and follow-up tests, more treatment may also be needed.